yaogara/yaogara-ark/content/plants/justicia-pectoralis.md

 - Drying is performed on raised racks or woven mats; fully dried leaves are stored in breathable sacks away from direct sunlight.
 A light crumble texture is desired for teas and snuff admixture, avoiding powdering until immediately prior to use to preserve aroma[1][5].

 Snuff admixtures:
 - Dried, finely sifted leaf is blended in small proportions with snuff bases prepared from resins, seeds, or barks.
-In mixtures with [[Virola spp.]] or [[Anadenanthera peregrina]], proportions are adjusted to mellow harshness, reduce nasal irritation, and temper the initial rush.
+In mixtures with [[Virola spp.]] or [[plants/anadenanthera-peregrina]], proportions are adjusted to mellow harshness, reduce nasal irritation, and temper the initial rush.
 The adjunct may also be incorporated as a concluding pinch to “set the tone,” encouraging contemplative breathing and minimizing agitation during ritual inhalation[1][5].

 Teas and decoctions:
 - A standard infusion uses a small handful of fresh or 1–2 teaspoons of dried leaf per cup, steeped for 5–15 minutes below boiling to retain volatile aroma.
 For pectoral applications, a slightly longer steep can be used, sometimes in combination with soothing demulcents from the local pharmacopoeia (lineage-dependent).
 - In ceremony, tea is offered before or after principal work to “open the heart,” soften fear, and facilitate group cohesion; some lineages serve it alongside singing or breath practices to deepen relaxation and support gentle dreamwork.
-Where [[Banisteriopsis caapi]] or other teacher plants are central, masha-hari is framed as a supporting ally rather than a visionary driver[1][5].
+Where [[plants/banisteriopsis-caapi]] or other teacher plants are central, masha-hari is framed as a supporting ally rather than a visionary driver[1][5].

 Topicals and washes:
 - Light decoctions or cooled infusions are applied as compresses for headaches, as washes for minor wounds, or as fever-sponging waters in children and adults.
 Fragrant infusions may be worked into hair as a tonic or rinse, combining practical hygiene with a soothing scent in domestic contexts[5].